South of Scotland District (rugby union)

 When the professional Border Reivers provincial side folded in 1998, the South amateur district was resurrected and renamed Scottish Borders.
 The team played as Scottish Borders in three seasons of an amateur Scottish Inter-District Championship from 1999 to 2002.
-However when the amateur district championship was again revived in the 2022-23 season, the team reverted to its old South of Scotland name.
+However, when the amateur district championship was again revived in the 2022-23 season, the team reverted to its old South of Scotland name.

 The professional side Border Reivers was resurrected in 2002 to play in the new Celtic League.
-Unfortunately it folded again in 2007.
+It folded again in 2007.

 The amateur district is still used for the representation of amateur players in the Inter-District Championship; and this amateur championship guides the selection of Scotland Club XV international players.

 The South region also plays at age-grade as the Borders side.
 The region now includes the Scottish Borders and East Lothian.
 It contributes professional players to the provincial Edinburgh Rugby side.